Density version of the Ramsey problem and the directed Ramsey problem: Introduction

 Our paper is built up as follows.
-In Section 2, we prove Theorem \ref{fo} (i) by presenting two upper bounds, a probabilistic and a constructive one.
-This is the case when the order of magnitude of unicolored respectively one way directed edges equals the order cardinality of all edges.
-In Section 3, we examine the $m= o(n^2)$ case, to understand when the phase transition happens.
-First we discuss the $m= \theta(n)$ case (Theorem \ref{fo} (iiii) ), when we exact results can be obtained for the functions in view.
-This is the case when the two functions can be separated.
+In Section 2, we begin with the proof of Proposition \ref{relation}.
+Next we prove Theorem \ref{fo1} applying constructive and probabilistic methods, and a quantitative variant of the Erd\H os--Szemer\'edi theorem \cite{ESZ}.

+In Section 3, we examine the case $m= o(n^2)$ and prove Theorem \ref{fo2}.
+First we discuss the case $m\leq n$ when exact results can be obtained.
+Then we prove the remaining statements of Theorem \ref{fo2} (ii) and (iii).
 The lower bounds are derived from the Caro-Wei bound \cite{Caro, wei} and the results of Alon, Kahn and Seymour on $k$-degenerate graphs \cite{AKS}, while the upper bounds are related to equitable colorings, graph packings, and the directed feedback vertex set problem.
-These results provide the proof of Theorem \ref{fo} (ii) and (iii).
 Finally, a slight improvement is presented on the upper bound of $F(n)$ using probabilistic techniques in Section 4.

-\section{The case $m=\theta(n^2)$}
+\section{The case $m=\Theta(n^2)$}

-In this section, we explain the connection between our two problems in consideration, then give upper bounds on the functions $f$ and $F$ when $m=\theta(n^2)$.
-To this end we introduce the following
+In this section, we explain the connection between our two problems in consideration, then give upper bounds on the functions $f$ and $F$ when $m=\Theta(n^2)$.

-\begin{notion} Let $p$ be defined as in Problem \ref{elso} and in Problem \ref{masodik}.
-We call a $2$-coloring, respectively a semicomplete digraph $G$ $p$-dense, if $p$ is the ratio of the bicolored edges of $K_n$, respectively the bioriented edges of $G$.
-Suppose that $p \in [0,1)$ fixed.
-Then $f_p(n)$ denotes largest monochromatic clique that is guaranteed in a $p$-dense coloring, that is, $f_p(n): = f(n, (1-p)\binom{n}{2} )$. $F_p(n)$ denotes largest transitive tournament that is guaranteed in a $p$-dense digraph, that is, $F_p(n): = F(n, (1-p)\binom{n}{2} )$. \end{notion}